Managed Forest Law (MFL) Withdrawal Questions

 - productivity/sustainability: all or part of the land is unable to produce (productivity) or is unsuitable for producing (sustainability) merchantable timber at the required level to meet MFL eligibility**.

-*Construction or small land sale: By using this withdrawal type, you certify that if your land is subject to a city, village, town or county zoning ordinance that establishes a minimum acreage for ownership of land or for a construction site, you are requesting withdrawal of not less than that minimum acreage, as required by s.
+*Construction: By using this withdrawal type, you certify that if your land is subject to a city, village, town or county zoning ordinance that establishes a minimum acreage for ownership of land or for a construction site, you are requesting withdrawal of not less than that minimum acreage, as required by s.
 77.88(3j)(a)3, Wis.
 Stats.
 You are also certifying that you understand and agree that you are fully and solely responsible for any and all consequences that may arise if you are found to be in violation of this requirement.

 - How can I obtain an estimate of the MFL withdrawal tax?